belgattitude/pjbserver-tools/README.md

 Depending on your needs you can use the pjserver-tools in two ways.

-1. Install a standalone server (typical: command line)
+1. Option 1: Install a standalone server (typical: command line)

    This is the typical installation for php-java-bridge standalone server.